air1one/ARK-Elixir/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to hello@brianfaust.me.
+If you discover a security vulnerability within this package, please send an e-mail to security@ark.io.
 All security vulnerabilities will be promptly addressed.
 ## Credits

 - [Brian Faust](https://github.com/faustbrian)